- Submit News Tip

 - Contact Us

-Remembrance Day ceremonies were held on Friday at the Canada Games Centre in Whitehorse.
+Synchronized swimmers compete in the Synchro Yukon Championships on Feb.
+10 at the Canada Games Centre in Whitehorse.

 Images from the start of the Yukon Quest International Sled Dog Race in Whitehorse, Yukon, on February 2.

 Twenty-six mushers left Whitehorse on Feb.
 2 in the 30th running of the 1,600 kilometre Yukon Quest International Sled Dog Race.

 Mushers and Skijorers compete at the annual Carbon Hill Sled Dog Race outside Whitehorse.

 Images published in the Yukon News throughout the year.